Share:

 The concept of normal fortitude is offensive and stigmatising in today’s world.
 It perpetuates stigmatising ideas of ‘normal’ and ‘not-normal’ with mental illness.
 Nonetheless, the law requires this concept be considered.

 Normal fortitude looks at whether the person who breached their duty of care should be responsible for the way the person who is injured has responded.
 For example, a Court case from NSW saw a person attempt to sue a pool operator for a psychological injury.
 As a child, the injured person had cut their toe in a pool which apparently impacted on his football career.
 A big issue in the case was whether he was a person of normal fortitude.
-It was argued that he was not, and that he had particular mental vulnerabilities which effected the way he perceived what happened.
+It was argued that he was not, and that he had particular mental vulnerabilities which affected the way he perceived what happened.
 It was argued that a person of normal fortitude would not have responded in the way he did.
 The Court agreed, saying the person’s response was out of all proportion to what might reasonably have been anticipated.
 Therefore, the pool owed no duty of care to him.

 Unfortunately, the law discriminates for psychological injuries.
 For physical injuries, the law states that ‘you must take the person as you find them’.
 This is called the egg-shell skull rule.
 What this means is that if you negligently injure a person with brittle bones, for example, you are still liable for the injury.
 Even if what you did would not injure a person with ‘normal’ bones, you are still liable for their injury.
 Unfortunately, the law removes this rule for mental injuries.